adliance/Storyblok/README.md

 # Saxx.Storyblok

-`Saxx.Storyblok` is a client to the [Storyblok](https://www.Storyblok.com) API written in C# that enables easy and typed access to stories and components stored in the Storyblok headless CMS.
+`Saxx.Storyblok` is a client to the [Storyblok](https://www.Storyblok.com) API written in C# that enables easy and strongly typed access to stories and components stored in the Storyblok headless CMS.

 It also provides an ASP.NET Core middleware to directly render render stories into views based on their Storyblok slug.

 [![Build Status](https://dev.azure.com/hannessachsenhofer/Saxx.Storyblok/_apis/build/status/saxx.Saxx.Storyblok?branchName=master)](https://dev.azure.com/hannessachsenhofer/Saxx.Storyblok/_build/latest?definitionId=1&branchName=master)
 [![NuGet Badge](https://buildstats.info/nuget/Saxx.Storyblok)](https://www.nuget.org/packages/Saxx.Storyblok/)

-## Main features
+## Features
 - "Drop in" middleware to automatically render any story on Storyblok
 - Use strongly typed representations of your stories and components in your C# code
 - Automatic in-memory caching of fetched stories for faster response times
 - Full support for internationalization based on Storybloks support for multiple languages
 - Full support for the integrated preview in the Storyblok editor
-- A set of "common components" that can be used optionally by using the `Saxx.Storyblok.Components` NuGet package
+- A set of "common components" (eg. markdown text field) that can be used optionally by using the `Saxx.Storyblok.Components` NuGet package

 ## Getting started
 Add the Nuget package to your ASP.NET Core website: